EnterpriseDB/tpa/docs/src/tpaexec-update-postgres.md

 [postgres-pre-update and postgres-post-update hooks](tpaexec-hooks.md) allow you to execute custom Ansible tasks before and after the package installation step.

-(The above also applies to the BDR-Simple architecture.)

 ## M1